RSS Feeds:

 Improv Everywhere strikes again

-I’ve blogged about Improv Everywhere before (see Public hilarity and When Chekhov meets whoopee cushion) but it’s been a while.
-You’ve just got to go see their latest mission: Best Game Ever.
+You’ve just got to go see Improv Everywhere’s latest mission: Best Game Ever.
 Go.
 Really.
 Now!
 You’ll love it.

 (You might also enjoy: Subway living room in Prague.)